Permanent scientists and lab management

-Permanent Scientists and Lecturers
+Permanent scientists and lecturers

 Prof. Johan O. A. Robertsson

 Graduate of Uppsala University, Sweden (M.Sc.) and Rice University, Houston (Ph.D.).
-After graduating he spent two years as a postdoc at ETH-Zürich.
+After graduating he spent two years as a postdoc at ETH Zurich.
 In 1996 he joined oilfield service company Schlumberger where he spent 15 years in various R&D and management positions in Cambridge (UK), London and Oslo.
 In his last assignment with Schlumberger he was Research Director of Geophysics and Scientific Advisor at Schlumberger Gould Research, Cambridge, UK.
 Professor Robertsson’s research interests include multicomponent data acquisition, wave-equation based processing, physics of wave propagation and full waveform modelling.
 He has held various offices with the SEG, EAGE and RAS.
 He is recipient of the Eni award (2015), an ERC advanced grant (2016), EAGE’s Conrad Schlumberger award (2016), and EAGE’s Guido Bonarelli Award (2020).
 In 2020 he was SEG honorary lecturer.
-Prof. Robertsson is currently head of Department of Earth Sciences at ETH-Zürich.
+Prof. Robertsson is currently head of Department of Earth and Planetary Sciences at ETH Zurich.

 Prof. Hansruedi Maurer

-Graduate of ETH-Zürich (B.Sc., M.Sc., Ph.D.).
+Graduate of ETH Zurich (B.Sc., M.Sc., Ph.D.).
 Professor Maurer’s research interests span from algorithmic developments for geophysical tomography to innovative field studies (e.g., natural hazards, storage of dangerous waste, hydrogeophysics).
 A key aspect of his research is the tight coupling of latest developments in numerical modelling and inversion theory with solution of field applications of geophysical methods.
 Professor Maurer is also one of the leading scientists in geophysical experimental design.
 His contributions in this relatively new research discipline were awarded with the Best Poster Award at the 1997 meeting of the SEG and the 2004 Best Paper Award in Geophysics.
 Professor Maurer also holds offices with the SEG.

 Dr. Fredrik Andersson